centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ses.md

 |             | DUMMYSTATUS     | Host state.
 Default is OK, do not modify it unless you know what you are doing              |
 |             | DUMMYOUTPUT     | Host check output.
 Default is 'This is a dummy check'.
 Customize it with your own if needed |

-### Services

-Once the Host template applied, a *Ses-Queues* service will be created.
-This service is generic, meaning that it won't work "as is".
-The *QUEUENAME* Service Macro is mandatory for the resources to be monitored properly and has to be set.
-You can then duplicate the service as much as the different queues to be monitored (the Services names can also be adjusted accordingly with the queues names).

 ## FAQ

 ### How to check in the CLI that the configuration is OK and what are the main options for ?